xlong2/utility_functions/readme.txt

-find all python functions in a directory that do not reference other functions in the same directory
+find frequencies of functions being referenced and record the corresponding files containing the references. find frequencies of duplicated function definition in python files in the directory. find functions that are not referencing other functions.